wordsout

 to heaven

-In a Whiteways bus
+In a Whiteways bus…depending on

 which girl you’ve got your arms around,